Tyringham Arts Festival, July 28, 2018

 To give communities a voice through the arts.

-In 2015 Ann initiated the first theater program at the Boys and Girls Club of the Berkshires in Pittsfield, MA for middle and high school youth.
-Programming continues.
-She has also taught with the Pittsfield Public School’s high school EOS/Educational Options for Success program and the Pittsfield Schools' Summer Gateways ESL program.
+Currently teaching a "south county" youth acting workshop in Tyringham, MA.
+In 2015- to present, Ann initiated the first theater program at the Boys and Girls Club of the Berkshires in Pittsfield, MA for middle and high school youth.
+She has also taught with the Pittsfield Public Schools' high school EOS/Educational Options for Success program and the Pittsfield Schools' Summer Gateways ESL program.